 The law in California precludes disposing of home-generated sharp medical waste in trash receptacles.
 Special disposal is now required.

 So, what are you supposed to do with used needles and syringes?

 First, you will need an appropriate sharps container.
-You can get a free medical sharps container from any of the facilities listed at the bottom of this page:
+You can get a free medical sharps container from any of the facilities listed here:

 Or use a thick plastic bottle such as a fabric softener bottle or laundry detergent bottle.
 When it is 3/4 full, it should be disposed of in one of the legally sanctioned ways listed below (throwing the needle-filled hard plastic bottle in the trash is not allowed in L.A.
 County):